Erickrus/ukulele.js/README.md

 # ukulele.js
-This is a free library for javascript to simulate ukulele music either in chord mode or classic mode.
+This is a free library for javascript (web audio api) to simulate ukulele music either in chord mode or classic mode.
+Currently, it works well with pc/laptop browser.
 Enjoy!